 - No health issues that may affect the eyes

 To further determine if you meet the requirements for LASIK eye surgery, you can take the LASIK Pre-evaluation Test to determine if you are a candidate for LASIK.
-Each set of eyes is unique and that it is why it is extremely important to have your eyes examined by an ophthalmologist, like Dr. Richard Foulkes.
+Each set of eyes is unique and that it is why it is extremely important to have your eyes examined by an ophthalmologist, such as our Dr. Richard Foulkes.
 You can also take the self vision test to find out if LASIK eye surgery is right for you.

 Like fingerprints, no two patients are the same.
 Our LASIK surgeon, Dr. Foulkes, and his staff recognize that when it comes to vision problems, each person may not benefit from the standard LASIK procedure.
 This is why we utilized the very best in technology for our Custom LASIK procedures.

 Custom LASIK procedures are a step up from traditional laser correction surgery because they enable your surgeon to correct complex vision problems including glare, halos and high-order aberrations.
 These issues were largely untreatable using traditional LASIK.

 Dr. Foulkes might recommend a traditional LASIK procedure when your vision is marred by low-order aberrations such as myopia, hyperopia or astigmatism.

 High-order aberrations are unmeasurable using standard refraction.
 Instead, these corrections tend to be gauged using an abertometer.
 The measurements are then translated to a wavefront map of your eye, which enables Dr. Foulkes to customize your procedure to correct both low order and high order aberrations at the same time.

 Like the name implies, custom LASIK surgery provides the ability for you to receive a personalized procedure that’s completely tailored to your eyes.
 The result is the best possible vision correction for your eyes.
 The probability of post-surgical side effects also is significantly diminished because of the precise, high-level detail provided by the 3D wavefront map of your eye.